openpracticelibrary/openpracticelibrary/src/pages/practice/wheel-of-misfortune.md

   6. Explain to the Game Master and the rest of the group what actions you would take (lookup queries, checks in dashboards, etc.) to find the root causes, and eventually solve the incident.

-  7. Always keep an eye on the time, since it is simulated incident response scenario and not a routine troubleshooting process.
+  7. Always keep an eye on the time, since it is a simulated incident response scenario and not a routine troubleshooting process.
 During a real incident you might have an SLA or SLO breach and therefore you should take timing into account.

   8. Engage with the rest of the group.
 Keep them in the loop.
 Ask questions to different members depending on their expertise.